APNIFFT

 Key Legislative Outcomes

-2. Legislative Amendments to include anti IFFs provisions in policies on management of mineral resources in Namibia
+2. Legislative Amendments to include anti-IFFs provisions in policies on management of mineral

 5. Amendments to the Excise Duty Act in Kenya, Nigeria, DRC, Zambia, and Ghana.